-Application of sections 67 to 69.
+Application of sections 67 to

-- 65. (1) Sections 67 to 69 (both inclusive) shall not apply to industrial establishments to which Chapter X applies; or - (a) to industrial establishments in which less than fifty workers on an average 5 per working day have been employed in the preceding calendar month; or - (b) to industrial establishments which are of a seasonal character or in which work is performed intermittently. - (2) If a question arises whether an industrial establishment is of a seasonal character or whether work is performed therein only intermittently, the decision of the appropriate Government thereon shall be final.
+- (a) to industrial establishments in which less than fifty workers on an average per working day have been employed in the preceding calendar month; or - (b) to industrial establishments which are of a seasonal character or in which work is performed intermittently. - (2) If a question arises whether an industrial establishment is of a seasonal character 40 or whether work is performed therein only intermittently, the decision of the appropriate Government thereon shall be final.

-Explanation.-In this section and in sections 67, 68 and 69, industrial establishment shall mean a-
+Explanation.- In this section and in sections 67, 68 and 69, industrial establishment shall mean a-